naphteine/lunch/README.md

 ## Contributing

-If you have any improvements, bug fixes, or feature suggestions, please open an issue on the GitHub repository.
+This is a private project.
+If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.

 ## License